 Arrange the pieces on a wire cooling rack in a single layer and let them dry for 6-8 hours.

-Tip – You can cover the rack with a thin muslin cloth to prevent dust from settling on the candy.
+Tip – Cover the rack with a thin muslin cloth to prevent dust from settling on the candy.

 Store the candy in an airtight container for up to 2 weeks at room temperature or 2 months in the refrigerator.